 Antibiotics are recommended for the treatment of rickettsiosis.
 Teteracycline and chloramphenicol shows better efficacy against this pathogen.
 Specific antibiotic used for the disease is Tetracycline.
 Because it can kill the bacteria intracellularly.

 For the prevention and control of ticks and tick-borne diseases animals should be examined after regular interval for the presence of ticks, if ticks are present on animals then promptly contact with a registered veterinarian for effective treatment, as a prophylactic measure anti-tick spray can be used for small animals, the environment of the animals should be kept clean to avoid the growth of ticks and all the crevices in the farm or around the surroundings of animals should be filled as these are the hiding place for ticks.

-Purpose of this article is awareness to the community about tick-borne rickettsiosis so that they can protect the animals from the adverse effects of this disease and can promptly contact a Veterinarian upon the presence of similar clinical signs in their animals for proper diagnosis.
+Purpose of this article is awareness to the community about tick-borne rickettsiosis so that they can protect the animals from the adverse effects of this disease and can promptly contact a veterinarian upon the presence of similar clinical signs in their animals for proper diagnosis.

 Recently, a project has been initiated through financial support of the Higher Education Commission, Islamabad to screen the host and vector population of some selected districts of Punjab, Pakistan for molecular identification of rickettsial pathogen for risk assessment.

+This article is jointly written by Adil Ejaz1, Dr. Muhammad Sohail Sajid1,2, Prof. Dr. Zafar Iqbal1.
+The authors are associated with Molecular Parasitology Lab, Department of Parasitology, UAF.
 1Department of Parasitology, 2One Health Laboratory, US-Pakistan Center for Advanced Studies in Agriculture and Food Security (USPCAS-AFS), University of Agriculture, Faisalabad, Pakistan.